GCMoura/Rijksmuseum/README.md

   ```

 ## Clone
-Clone this repository to yout local machine using https://github.com/GCMoura/Rijksmuseum.git.
+Clone this repository to your local machine using https://github.com/GCMoura/Rijksmuseum.git.

 ## Deploy
 This application was deployed using [Vercel](https://vercel.com/).